zammad/zammad-admin-documentation/system/data-privacy.rst

 **🤓 What happens if my customer drops a mail while the deletion taks is pending?**
    Zammad will remove all tickets of your customer.
 This means if your customer creates a new ticket in between task creation and execution, the ticket will also be removed.
-   A user can only removed if all references are removed.
+   A user can only be removed if all references are removed.
 However: Zammad will update the "deleted Tickets" list with the tickets.

 **🧐 Can removed users still create tickets?**